Got Arm Muscle Pain? Here Are Some Common Causes and Countermeasures

-“The biggest cause of muscle pain in the arm would be exercise-induced muscle soreness,” says Jasmine Marcus, P.T., D.P.T., C.S.C.S., a strength and conditioning specialist and physical therapist in Ithaca, NY.
+“The biggest cause of muscle pain in the arm would be exercise-induced muscle soreness,” says Jasmine Marcus, P.T., D.P.T., C.S.C.S., a strength and conditioning specialist and physical therapist in Ithaca, New York.

-Also known as delayed onset muscle soreness (DOMS) — exercise-induced muscle soreness is familiar to athletes of all experience levels.
-DOMS is caused by microscopic tears in muscle tissue resulting from the trauma of strenuous physical activity, and presents as soreness that starts 12-24 hours after a workout.
+Also known as delayed onset muscle soreness (DOMS), exercise-induced muscle soreness is familiar to athletes of all experience levels.
+DOMS is caused by microscopic tears in muscle tissue resulting from the trauma of strenuous physical activity, and presents itself as soreness that starts 12–24 hours after a workout.

 DOMS typically surfaces when you expose your muscles to new challenges.
 If you have muscle pain in one or both arms, it may be that you tried a new arm exercise; added more weight, reps, or sets to your routine; or performed eccentric upper-body exercises (e.g., moves that emphasize the lengthening portion of an exercise).
 These are all scenarios that typically cause DOMS-level muscle damage.

 If you push yourself too hard, or jump into exercise without warming up, you also risk straining your muscles.
 A muscle strain (also known as a pulled muscle) is characterized by the overstretching or tearing of muscle fibers.

 Unlike DOMS, pain or soreness from a pulled muscle is immediate.
 How long it lasts depends on the severity of the strain.
 (Here’s how to figure out if you have DOMS or a pulled muscle.)

 Muscle pain in the arms can also be caused by pain or injury in the shoulder.
 “Shoulder pain very commonly refers pain down the arm,” Marcus says.